iuliet716/flash-attention-cuda-from-scratch/docs/00_naive.md

 | Softmax | 1.0% SM throughput and ~0.02 eligible warps/scheduler             |
 | `PV`    | 90% SM/L1 utilization with ~58% Long Scoreboard stalls           |

-For QKᵀ, low DRAM throughput does not indicate efficient memory use:
+For `QKᵀ`, low DRAM throughput does not indicate efficient memory use.
-inefficient transactions saturate the L1/TEX path before DRAM bandwidth is fully utilized.
+Inefficient transactions saturate the L1/TEX path before DRAM bandwidth is fully utilized.

-Softmax instead suffers from low scheduler eligibility and long per-thread sequential work,
+Softmax suffers from low scheduler eligibility and long per-thread sequential work.

-while PV achieves high utilization but still incurs significant memory-dependency stalls.
+PV achieves high utilization but still incurs significant memory-dependency stalls.

-The baseline is therefore not simply DRAM-bandwidth bound; each kernel is limited by a different part of the execution and memory path.
+The full baseline still moves about **58 GB of device-memory traffic** per forward pass, largely from the $N \times N$ attention matrix.

 Detailed profiler metrics and stall analysis are documented separately: